After the London 2012 Games

-The Authority is working closely with other groups to ensure that as many people as possible get to enjoy its London 2012 venues over the coming decades; Lee Valley VeloPark, which will have the iconic Velodrome at its heart and be the finest hub for cycling in the world; Lee Valley Hockey and Tennis Centre, both of which are located on Queen Elizabeth Olympic Park and Lee Valley White Water Centre in Waltham Cross, Hertfordshire, was the first 2012 venue to open after the Games and is now undergoing further redevelopment works to further enhance the visitor experience at this world class venue.
+The Trust is working closely with other groups to ensure that as many people as possible get to enjoy its London 2012 venues over the coming decades; Lee Valley VeloPark, which will have the iconic Velodrome at its heart and be the finest hub for cycling in the world; Lee Valley Hockey and Tennis Centre, both of which are located on Queen Elizabeth Olympic Park and Lee Valley White Water Centre in Waltham Cross, Hertfordshire, was the first 2012 venue to open after the Games and is now undergoing further redevelopment works to further enhance the visitor experience at this world class venue.

 This world class venue opened in April 2011.
 In its initial year, it attracted 155,000 visitors generating £2 million in income.
 The world’s best canoeists, youngsters and white water rafters on a fun day out have all used the venue.

 Two fabulous schools festivals have also been staged, with 2,000 young people from every single London Borough, Hertfordshire and Essex getting the chance to white water raft for free.

 The Schools Festivals initiative forms a key part of the Trust drive to ensure that as many people as possible benefit from the sporting activities on offer at its London 2012 venues.